bbc/lrud/docs/usage.md

 ## Handling Key Events

+Once focus has been assigned against the LRUD instance, LRUD can begin handling key events.

+Every key event represents a user moving the "cursor"/"focus" in a given _direction_.
+The direction is based on the `event.keyCode` value - LRUD maintains an internal mapping of `keyCode` values to semantic directions.

-You can pass key events into Lrud using the `navigation.handleKeyEvent` function
+You can pass key events into LRUD using the `navigation.handleKeyEvent` function:

 ```js
 document.onkeydown = function (event) {